 I actually became interested in the company when I was looking for an alternative option for myself, only to find that they are extremely limited.
 Having studied Entrepreneurship and Innovation, as well as having worked for several startups – I thought there must be a startup out there aiming to solve this need so many women have.
 Natural Cycles was clearly the frontrunner in Europe, so I decided to write my Thesis at Uni on the company.
 Now, more than one year later, I’m sitting here as an employee at the headquarters in Stockholm – it’s crazy really when I come to think of it.

-Favorite project at NC?
+Favourite project at NC?

-Working on the new website – so much to do, so much to learn and I love seeing a finished end result infront of me knowing that I contributed to it.
+Working on the new website – so much to do, so much to learn and I love seeing a finished end result in front of me knowing that I contributed to it.

 What does it mean to be a good content and translation manager?

-Hm… I’m still learning new things everyday but the things to watch out for I would say would be to first of all love writing and texting.
+Hm… I’m still learning new things every day but the things to watch out for I would say would be to first of all love writing and texting.
 It’s a lot of that, and when it comes down to it you often have to delete half the stuff you’ve written or more, only to start from scratch.
 When texting for an app you always have to keep in mind that people don’t like to read much and buttons and screens are small – so getting all the important info into short text is super important.
 I’m humbled to have such a huge responsibility of communicating to the outside world on behalf of Natural Cycles, with such a sensitive topic.
 I’m always careful to use concise language to ensure it can’t be interpreted in the wrong way, but reading it shouldn’t be a bore either.
 Last but not least – empathy.
-I think it helps a lot when you can actually put yourself into the reader’s shoes.
-My position also requires a lot of work around organisation, communication with others on the team and creativity to ensure we are on track with keeping users updated and coming up with interesting stuff for the to read.
+I think it helps a lot when you can actually put yourself in the reader’s shoes.
+My position also requires a lot of work around project management, communication with others on the team and creativity to ensure we are on track with keeping users updated and coming up with interesting stuff for them to read.

 What’s one thing you’ve learned during your time at Natural Cycles?